tueda/tueda.github.io/docs/cv.md

 April 2018 -- present
 : Assistant professor (fixed-term) (助教),
+  Department of Science and Technology
-  Department of Materials and Life Science,
+  (Department of Materials and Life Science before a reorganization in April 2022),
   Faculty of Science and Technology,
   [Seikei University](https://www.seikei.ac.jp/university/eng/)